-2024 SHAREHOLDER FEEDBACK How We Responded The Governance Committee of the Board has an ongoing dialogue with senior management regarding succession planning for the CEO and NEOs, and succession and contingency planning will be an integral part of the Board's annual strategy meeting in June.
-The Compensation Committee will review with an independent outside consultant the optimal ratio between RSUs and PSUs as well as the weight of market value-based PSUs to balance shareholder value creation and the ability to effectively recruit and retain executives.
-In 2023, we updated our Share Ownership Guidelines to increase the directors' minimum shareholding requirement from 300% to 400% of the annual retainer and the CEO's from four times to five times the base salary.
+2024 SHAREHOLDER FEEDBACK What We Heard How We Responded Strengthen financial resilience through succession and contingency plans for the executive team and the Board of Directors The Governance Committee of the Board has an ongoing dialogue with senior management regarding succession planning for the CEO and NEOs, and succession and contingency planning will be an integral part of the Board's annual strategy meeting in June.
+Increase executive compensation component based on market valuation The Compensation Committee will review with an independent outside consultant the optimal ratio between RSUs and PSUs as well as the weight of market value-based PSUs to balance shareholder value creation and the ability to effectively recruit and retain executives.
+Increase share ownership requirements for directors and executives In 2023, we updated our Share Ownership Guidelines to increase the directors' minimum shareholding requirement from 300% to 400% of the annual retainer and the CEO's from four times to five times the base salary.
 Our Compensation Committee will review and consider further increases in the share ownership requirements for our directors and executives.
 We would like to highlight that all of our directors and officers currently exceed the minimum share ownership requirement by significant margins.
-Shareholders expressed that our TSR based compensation and use of Free Cash Flow as a performance metric create direct alignment to shareholder value.
+Continued use of total shareholder return ("TSR") based compensation and Free Cash Flow as a performance metric for the formulaic component of the NEO compensation Shareholders expressed that our TSR based compensation and use of Free Cash Flow as a performance metric create direct alignment to shareholder value.
 The Compensation Committee considers shareholder feedback in determining the performance metrics for future compensation cycles.
 We continue to include a Free Cash Flow performance metric in the formulaic component of the 2024 NEO compensation, and 40% of the 2024 PSU grant was subject to achievement of TSR conditions.